-Students in our pre-veterinary program who apply to veterinary school have an acceptance rate of more than 60 percent.
-This is nearly two times the national average!
+Graduates of UF's pre-veterinary medicine program have a vet school acceptance rate of more than two times the national average!

 Animal Science/Pre-Veterinary Medicine Option

 This option consists of four years at The University of

 Findlay and is completed with the awarding of a bachelor's degree.
 It's a

 program developed in consultation with representatives from veterinary schools